 Doctors frequently examine hospitalized people for complications and assess burn wound depth and extent.
-In people with large burns, blood pressure, heart rate, and urine volume are measured often to help assess the extent of Home. dehydration or Home. shock and the need for intravenous fluids.
+In people with large burns, blood pressure, heart rate, and urine volume are measured often to help assess the extent of dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more or shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more and the need for intravenous fluids.
 Doctors do blood tests to monitor the body’s electrolytes and blood count.
-Electrocardiography (ECG) and chest x-ray are also required.
+Electrocardiography (ECG) and chest x-ray are also sometimes required.
 Tests of blood and urine are done to detect proteins caused by the destruction of muscle tissue (rhabdomyolysis) that sometimes occurs with deep third-degree burns.

 Minor burns are usually superficial and do not cause complications.
 However, deep second-degree and third-degree burns swell and take more time to heal.
 In addition, deeper burns can cause scar tissue to form.
 This scar tissue shrinks (contracts) as it heals.
 If the scarring occurs in a limb or digit, the resulting contracture may restrict movement of nearby joints.